Step 4: Full View

 Should Engineer B affix a professional seal to the completed rural roadway design documents and, once construction problems emerge, proactively disclose the design deficiencies to County A at the earliest moment rather than waiting for a formal County-initiated meeting?

-Refuse Seal and Disclose Limitation Immediately Board's choice Refuse to affix the professional seal to design documents produced outside the firm's domain competence and immediately disclose the competence limitation to County A
+O2 Refuse to affix the professional seal to design documents produced outside the firm's domain competence and immediately disclose the competence limitation to County A Board's choice

 The Professional Seal Affixation Competence Obligation under Canon II.2.b prohibits engineers from affixing signatures to plans dealing with subject matter in which they lack competence, making the sealing act a categorically independent violation from the contract acceptance decision.
 The Design Deficiency Early Disclosure Obligation requires Engineer B to proactively notify County A at the earliest moment construction problems become apparent, rather than waiting for institutional pressure to compel admission.
 The Public Welfare Paramount principle is compounded when an engineer fails to correct course at multiple subsequent decision points.
 Competing against this, the Construction Period Services Continuity Obligation acknowledges that Engineer B was excluded from construction services by County A, which may have limited Engineer B's visibility into emerging problems and the practical ability to make timely disclosure.